-There are also certain current issues that may force a company or organization to take a step back and re-evaluate their marketing slogans.
-For instance, in 2003, Hong Kong’s Tourism Board released their slogan, "Hong Kong will take your breath away" to help promote tourism via billboards and magazine ads.
+There are also certain current issues that may force a company or organization to take a step back and re-evaluate its marketing slogans.
+For instance, in 2003, Hong Kong’s Tourism Board released its slogan, "Hong Kong will take your breath away" to help promote tourism via billboards and magazine ads.

 Understanding customer preferences is a tricky issue, even when it comes to the serving size of your product.
 This issue is dependent on local cultures and also the consumption level of consumers of the region.
 For example, cereal isn’t a preferred choice for breakfast in Asian countries, so there isn’t much motivation to produce it in large servings (or boxes).